Bobby Brewer

-Robert "Bobby" Brewer is an American pastor, author, and talk radio personality who is based in Phoenix, Arizona.
-In addition to being the co-host of a Christian radio show and pastor, he is known for being an Evangelical Christian who witnessed the 1997 Phoenix Lights.
+Robert Brewer (1963 – June 11, 2024) was an American pastor, author, and talk radio personality based in Phoenix, Arizona.
+In addition to being the co-host of a Christian radio show and pastor, he was known for being an Evangelical Christian who witnessed the 1997 Phoenix Lights.
 In 2002, he wrote an article for the Christian Research Journal.
 In 2022, he wrote a book, UFOs: 12 Things You Should Know (A Christian Perspective) (ISBN 9781640795617), in which he gave his assessment of the phenomenon.

 Early life

 Brewer was born in Japan at a United States Navy base, his father was an enlisted sailor for the United States Navy.
 Brewer grew up in San Diego, California; Virginia Beach, Virginia; and Roanoke, Virginia prior to moving to Phoenix, Arizona.